Paul-Charpentier/dtemp_per_band/README.md

 }
 ```

-Then enter the list of targets you want this script to run on, and the list of corresponding template (usualy the same name as the target) :
+Then enter the list of targets you want this script to run on, and the list of corresponding templates (usualy the same name as the targets) :
 ```
 targets = ['AUMIC', 'EV_LAC', 'V1298TAU']
 templates = targets